musicclassification/musicclassification.github.io/index.md

 ### Discussion
 Through this project, we successfully collected the data, transformed the data using PCA, and completed our unsupervised learning approaches of GMM and K-Means and evaluated the results.
 We also took a look at supervised learning approaches of Gaussian Naive Bayes, Random Forest, and  Neural Networks.
 We evaluated those results as well.
 We then delved into custom genres and their potential effects on our models.
 We noticed that our custom genres do not have a significant effect on our models.
 We have also delved deeply into the features themselves to find similarities using heatmaps of correlations between the features.
 We have noticed some differences in KMeans and GMM and analyzed them such as the optimal number of clusters between the two.
 We then developed a recommendation system that allows a user to input a song and finds the most similar song using our models.
 Similarly, we developed a recommendation system that allows a user to input a song and find the song that is most distinct from the inputted song using our models.
 By doing this project, we hope strengthened our understanding of both supervised and unsupervised learning along with a deeper understanding of similarities and dissimilarities between musical pieces.
 In terms of difficulties with our project, two of the most difficult aspects was hyperparameter tuning our NN and effectively using SKLearn libraries.
 Our goal with this project successfully made it easier to categorize music and group music effectively, but our overall aim and future goal was to utilize this in a way so that users can get quality music recommendations based on the specific types of songs they like.
 From our analysis, most modern music recommendation tools are based on surface level comparisons like the artist rather than actually looking into the audio features of sounds, so our research is useful for creating a more powerful recommendation system.

+### Conclusion
+Overall, through this project we were able to create effective systems for music grouping, music classification, and music recommendations, which is what we had initially intended to do.
+In both our unsupervised and supervised learning, we were able to get relatively good results that were verifyable and logically sound.
+From our results, we determined that KMeans is optimal with 6 clusters, which was about the number of genres in our dataset.
+We also determined that both KMeans and GMM are relatively accurate in their clustering though there is a tangible bias towards overfitted data.
+Then, we looked into supervised learning.
+We saw that Naive Bayes has a decent accuracy, though it has shortcomings because of being reliant on feature independence, which is difficult to ensure and unprobable.
+We also saw that RF with bagging is an extremely effective method of labelling our data with very high accuracy.
+Finally, we ran and tuned a NN on our data and determined that a NN is also an effective approach towards supervised learning of our data with one of the highest accuracies.
+After completing our supervised learning, we delved into the realm of pseudo-labels based on what we had learned in our earlier clustering.
+Using these pseudo-labels of metagenres were were able to record higher accuracy, highlighting the fact that metagenre utilization is beneficial to msuci classification effectiveness.
+Finally, we were able to apply our conclusions to a working product by extracting the most valuable features from our RF and using cosine similarity to give recommedations with high accuracy (measured by similarity and verified by inspection).
+Overall, we learned that for grouping music, KMeans and GMM are both effective, and for classifying music, Random Forest with bagging and pseudo-labelling is the most effective supervised approach.
+We also learned that for our particular data, pseudo-labelling was quite effective whereas PCA was not as effective.

 ### Contributions

-Pranay Agrawal: Worked on NN, Random Forest, Data Scraping, PCA, KMeans

-Sidhesh Desai: Worked on Gaussian Naive Bayes, Research, Data Scraping, NN
+Pranay Agrawal: PCA, Elbow Method, KMeans, GMM, NN, Synthetic Genres, Recommendation

+Sidhesh Desai: Elbow Method, SC, KMeans, GMM, GNB, RFC

-Pranal Madria: Worked on PCA, Recordings, NN, Topic Research, and Writeup
+Pranal Madria: Feature analysis/ visualization, PCA, GMM, NN, Documentation/Video

-Ayush Nene: Worked on Data Scraping, Random Forest, KMeans, GMM, Writeup, Colab.
+Ayush Nene: Purity Score, Elbow Method, KMeans, GMM, NN, Synthetic Genres, Recommendation

-Manoj Niverthi: Worked on Data Scraping, PCA, GMM, KMeans, and Recordings.
+Manoj Niverthi: Feature analysis/ visualization, PCA, GMM, NN, Documentation/Video

+Almost all of our methods were contributed to by all of the members, the above list primarily indicates what portions each member focused on.

 ### References